 The CSP may e.g. provide non-confidential information by technical means, e.g. a Customer Portal.
-Such information maybe a general description of the implemented technical and organisational measures as well as any third party attestations and reports resulting from accredited independent third-party audits, such as ISO 27001, SSAE SOC 2, approved codes of conduct under the GDPR, and any other industry standards as may be specified in the Cloud Services Agreement, sanitized for information that shall be considered confidential.
+Such information maybe a general description of the implemented technical and organisational measures as well as any third-party attestations and reports resulting from accredited independent third-party audits, such as ISO 27001, SSAE SOC 2, approved codes of conduct under the GDPR, and any other industry standards as may be specified in the Cloud Services Agreement.

 Where Customer requests further information, CSP may provide further details, including confidential information, provided that Customer has signed an appropriate confidentiality agreement.
-Such confidential information may be unsanitized attestations and reports resulting from accredited independent third-party audits, such as ISO 27001, SSAE SOC 2, approved codes of conduct under the GDPR, and any other industry standards as may be specified in the Cloud Services Agreement.
+Such confidential information may be unsanitized attestations or reports, for instance that result from accredited independent third-party audits.

 Where Customer requests further information, the CSP may offer the Customer or its mandated auditor a security review with the CSP.
-If the Customer requests further information, only the Customer or its mandated auditor may conduct an onsite visit of the CSP facilities used to provide the Cloud Service, provided that the Customer has signed an appropriate confidentiality agreement.
+If the Customer requests further information, only the Customer or its mandated auditor may conduct an onsite visit of the CSP facilities used to provide the Cloud Service, provided that the Customer and, where applicable, the mandated auditor have signed an appropriate confidentiality agreement.